nbicocchi/learn-microservices/modules/mlops/slides/3 - Tools.md

 ### Overview

 Evidently AI is a powerful tool designed for monitoring and evaluating machine learning models in production environments.
 It provides a comprehensive suite of features that enable data scientists and machine learning engineers to ensure the quality and performance of their models over time.
-The platform focuses on observability, allowing users to track **data drift**, **model performance**, and **data quality**, which are critical for maintaining robust machine learning systems.
+The platform focuses on observability:
+* **data drift**
+* **data quality**
+* **model performance**

 ---

 ### Reports

 Evidently allows users to generate detailed **Reports** that provide insights into various aspects of their data and models.
-These reports help identify issues like data drift, data quality problems, or performance degradation, offering a clear overview of your ML pipeline’s health.
 You can think of reports as combinations of the metrics and statistical tests that are grouped together.

 Evidently includes a set of pre-built Reports, but users can also create custom reports tailored to their specific needs.
-Each of the predefined reports addresses a specific aspect of the data or model performance.

 ![Evidently Reports](images/evidently_reports.webp)